imtoopunkforyou/curlifier/README.md

 (づ ◕‿◕ )づ
 [Request](https://github.com/psf/requests) object to [curl](https://curl.se/) string.

-## ⚠️ Attention
+# ⚠️ Attention
-In development.
+- In development.
-May not work as you expect and may cause errors.
+- May not work as you expect and may cause errors.
+- Currently not published on PyPI.

 ## Usage